ASD-Blueprint/desktop.gov.au/blueprint/essential-eight-maturity.md

 Agencies seeking to reach maturity level 3 should consider alternative authentication methods not currently included in the blueprint.

-## Daily backups
+## Regular backups

 {:.maturity}
 Maturity level: N/A

-The assessment of daily backups against the blueprint has been descoped and is now reported as Not Assessed.
-This is a result of the blueprint not including agency backup capabilities, and to reflect the need for agencies to implement their own backup strategy tailored to their unique requirements.
+The assessment of regular backups against the blueprint has been descoped and is now reported as Not Assessed.
+This is a result of the blueprint not including agency backup capabilities, and to reflect the need for agencies to implement their own backup strategy tailored to their unique business continuity requirements.

 Microsoft provide the [Shared Responsibility Model](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility) to assist customers understand what responsibilities are held by Microsoft as the provider of cloud services, and which remain the responsibility of the agency using these services.
 Responsibility for '*Information and data*' is described as '*always retained by the customer*'.
 Therefore, agencies are responsible for the protection of data including backup and restoration.